temporalio/documentation/kb/prometheus-grafana-setup.md

 date: 2022-10-31T00:00:00Z
 ---

 The Temporal Cluster and SDKs emit metrics that can be used to monitor performance and troubleshoot issues.
-To collect and aggregate these metrics, you can use one of the following:
+To collect and aggregate these metrics, you can use one of the following tools:

 - Prometheus
 - StatsD